See the Series Introduction for Just Tao It, Part I: HERE

 Nations are not separate from your humanity.

-And interdependence becomes unavoidable under sufficient complexity.
+The Tao is illuminating interdependence here, not erasing difference.
+Interdependence becomes unavoidable under sufficient complexity.

 That may be why this chapter feels increasingly urgent now.
 We no longer have the luxury of pretending fragmentation at one level remains isolated from the others.
 Emotional fragmentation becomes informational fragmentation.
 Informational fragmentation becomes institutional fragmentation.
 Institutional fragmentation becomes societal fragmentation.